-- a.
-There is no privilege under section 11 for a collaborative law communication that is: - (1) available to the public under the Open Public Records Act, N.J.S.
-47:1A-1 et seq., or made during a session of a collaborative law process that is open, or is required by law to be open, to the public; or - (2) sought, obtained or used to threaten or plan to inflict bodily injury or a crime, or to commit or attempt to commit a crime, or to conceal an ongoing crime or ongoing criminal activity; or - (3) in a settlement agreement resulting from the collaborative law process, evidenced by a record signed by all both parties to the agreement; or - (4) sought or offered in a proceeding involving a crime, or seeking rescission or reformation of a contract arising out of the collaborative law process or a defense thereto, if the tribunal finds, after a hearing in camera, that the party seeking discovery or the proponent of the evidence has shown the evidence is not otherwise available, and the need for the evidence substantially outweighs the interest in protecting confidentiality. - (4) a disclosure in a report of suspected domestic violence to an appropriate agency under New Jersey law. - b.
-There is no privilege under Section 11 if a tribunal finds, after a hearing in camera, that the party seeking discovery or the proponent of the evidence has shown the evidence is not otherwise available, the need for the evidence substantially outweighs the interest in protecting confidentiality, and the collaborative law communication is sought or offered in: - (1) a court proceeding involving a crime; or - (2) a proceeding seeking rescission or reformation of a contract arising out of the collaborative law process or in which a defense to avoid liability on the contract is asserted. - c.
-The privileges under Section 11 for a collaborative law communication do not apply to the extent that a communication is: - (1) sought or offered to prove or disprove a claim or complaint of professional misconduct or malpractice or the unreasonableness of a collaborative lawyer's fee arising from or related to a collaborative law process; or
+a.
+There is no privilege under section 11 for a collaborative law communication that is:

+(1) available to the public under the Open Public Records Act, N.J.S.
+47:1A-1 et seq., or made during a session of a collaborative law process that is open, or is required by law to be open, to the public; or

+(2) sought, obtained or used to threaten or plan to inflict bodily injury or a crime, or to commit or attempt to commit a crime, or to conceal an ongoing crime or ongoing criminal activity; or

+(3) in a settlement agreement resulting from the collaborative law process, evidenced by a record signed by both parties to the agreement; or b.
+There is no privilege under Section 11 if a tribunal finds, after a hearing in camera, that the party seeking discovery or the proponent of the evidence has shown the evidence is not otherwise available, the need for the evidence substantially outweighs the interest in protecting confidentiality, and the collaborative law communication is sought or offered in:

+(4) [omitted text from November 5th version]

+(4) a disclosure in a report of suspected domestic violence to an appropriate agency under New Jersey law.

+(1) a court proceeding involving a crime; or

+(2) a proceeding seeking rescission or reformation of a contract arising out of the collaborative law process or in which a defense to avoid liability on the contract is asserted.

+c.
+The privileges under Section 11 for a collaborative law communication do not apply to the extent that a communication is:

-- (2) sought or offered to prove or disprove abuse, neglect, abandonment, or exploitation of a child or adult, unless the appropriate protective services agency is a party to or otherwise participates in the process. - ed.
-If a collaborative law communication is subject to an exception under subsection a.(4) or b. or c., only the part of the communication necessary for the application of the exception may be disclosed or admitted. - de.
-Disclosure or admission of evidence excepted from the privilege under subsection a.(4) or b. or c. does not make the evidence or any other collaborative law communication discoverable or admissible for any other purpose. - ef.
-The privileges under section 11 do not apply if the parties agree in advance in a signed record, or if a record of a proceeding reflects agreement by the parties, that all or part of a collaborative law process is not privileged.
+(1) sought or offered to prove or disprove a claim or complaint of professional misconduct or malpractice or the unreasonableness of a collaborative lawyer's fee arising from or related to a collaborative law process; or d.
+If a collaborative law communication is subject to an exception under subsection $\frac{a}{a}$ . $\Theta r$ b. or c., only the part of the communication necessary for the application of the exception may be disclosed or admitted.

+(2) sought or offered to prove or disprove abuse, neglect, abandonment, or exploitation of a child or adult, unless the appropriate protective services agency is a party to or otherwise participates in the process.

+e.
+Disclosure or admission of evidence excepted from the privilege under subsection $\frac{a}{a}$ . or b. or c. does not make the evidence or any other collaborative law communication discoverable or admissible for any other purpose.

+f.
+The privileges under section 11 do not apply if the parties agree in advance in a signed record that all or part of a collaborative law process is not privileged.
 This subsection does not apply to a collaborative law communication made by a person that did not receive actual notice of the agreement before the communication was made.

 This section adopts section 19 of the uniform act with modifications to clarify and refine language and adopt New Jersey law.
 For the most part, this section mirrors a comparable section in the Uniform Mediation Act, adopted in New Jersey at N.J.S.
 2A:23C-6.
-However, in one instance, the exceptions to privilege in 2A:23C-6 is broader than the UCLA/R. See 2A:23C-6 a.
+However, in one instance, the exception to privilege in 2A:23C-6 is broader than the UCLA/R. See 2A:23C-6 a.
 (5).
 Modifications made to subsection a.
 (4) and c.
 (1) are suggested by comments from the AOC.